hronecviktor/freeq/README.md

 ## Contributing

-PRs and issues are welcome.
+PRs and issues are welcome, there is barely any code so should be easy to get a grasp of it.

 OpenAPI / swagger schema available @ https://weyland.yutani.enterprises/docs so feel free to generate a client for [insert language] using e.g. [openapi-generator](https://openapi-generator.tech/).

-Please make sure your client **encrypts everything** and behaves the same on blocking calls.
+Please make sure your client **encrypts everything** and doesn't spam the API too much.